CSC207-UofT/course-project-javajsk/accessibility.md

 ### Tolerance for error: This principle refers to the design minimizing consequences of unintended actions.

 Our program is still not fully developed, and thus there are not too many relations to this principle.
 So far, we offer confirmations for orders, which minimize risk, and we also allow Customers to cancel orders before Vendors accept the orders.
 Vendors are also able to choose which orders they accept/reject.
-In the future, to adhere to this principle even further, we could add more layers of confirmation, as well as redirecting important things like payment to external services e.g. Paypal.
+In the future, to adhere to this principle even further, we could add more layers of confirmation, as well as redirecting important things like payment to external services such as Paypal.

 ### Low physical effort: This principle refers to the ability of the design to be used with minimal physical effort required.

-Our design fits in perfectly with this principle, since it is a web app, which can be used easily with a phone or computer.
-The fact that the user interface is designed to be visually simple helps with this.
+Our design complies perfectly with this principle, since it is a web app, which can be used easily with a phone or computer and does not require any or much physical effort.
+The fact that the user interface is designed to be visually simple also helps with this.

 ### Size and space for approach and use: This principle states that a design should be easy to use regardless of the user's body size, posture, or mobility.
-Once again, our project fits in perfectly with this principle, as do most if not all web apps.
+Once again, our project fits in perfectly with this principle, as do most, if not all, web apps.
 Since phones and computers are relatively standardized, and people generally own devices that are fitted for their use, our design is almost guaranteed to fit in with this principle.
 One concern may be the ease of use of the user interface i.e. button sizes - however, as aforementioned, we have purposely made these very large and easy to use.

 # Question 2